grid-line

 US social browsing habits clearly can and do change.
 And a TikTok ban would be a pretty significant catalyst.

-Even so, all things considered, I think RedNote is unlikely to capture vast swathes of the US TikTok user base in the long term.
-But it’s fascinating to see users migrating to the platform as the ban looms.
+Even so, all things considered, RedNote is unlikely to capture vast swathes of the US TikTok user base in the long term.
+But it’s fascinating to see users migrating to the platform amid the threat of a ban.

 At the moment, the app is still geared firmly toward a Chinese audience.
 It will need to adapt quickly if it wants to attract and retain “TikTok refugees” from the US.